MSAILABS/MSAI_opensource/README.md

    cd ui
    npm install
    ```
-   in WLS you may need to make sure Node 20 is installed.
+   in WSL/Linux you may need to make sure Node 20 is installed.
    curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash
    use NVM to select node version.
 If .next js not there run:
    ```bash